asfadmin/thin-egress-app/docs/configuration.md

 ### EDL Access Control

-By default, all buckets are assumed to require a user to log into EarthData Login to download data.
+By default, all buckets are assumed to require a user to log into Earthdata Login to download data.
 However, there are two options to change that behavior

 #### Public Buckets